 National Conference on Undergraduate Research (NCUR)

 NCUR welcomes undergraduate researchers in all academic disciplines from across the United States.
 In existence for over twenty years, the conference regularly hosts 2,000+ students and their faculty mentors to present their research through posters, oral presentations, visual arts and performances.
 The Conference is hosted annually by different colleges and universities across the United States.
+Please include Heather Dover as the undergraduate research coordinator on your NCUR abstract submission.

 Posters on the Hill